baileywhitbread/CharacterVarieties.jl/README.md

 ## To do
 - Clean up polynomial types their coefficient types.
 I used `BigInt` to verify non-negativity of coefficients of $E(\mathbf{Y};q)$ for large $G$,.$g$ and $n$.
 This will probably require calculating polynomials more efficiently.
 - Speed up $E$-polynomial calculations.
 The major killer is calculating $G$-types and their associated data.
-For instance,
+For instance, just calculating the $F_4$-types takes almost 10 seconds:
 ```julia
 @time group_types(rootdatum(:F4))
   8.824810 seconds (11.60 M allocations: 787.033 MiB, 2.69% gc time, 99.45% compilation time)
 ```
-I have never actually calculated an $E$-polynomial for the group $E_6$.